univention/univention-corporate-server/doc/architecture/services/umc.rst

    single: technology; apache http server

 Static HTTP server
-   First is the web server realized by :program:`Apache HTTP server`.
+   First is the web server realized by :term:`Apache HTTP server`.
 The web server provides the *Static HTTP server* that delivers the static files for the *UMC web frontend*.
 And the *Static HTTP server* responds with important HTTP headers for caching rules of the static files and security related